How to Make Perfect Chocolate Chip Cookies

 - How to modify the recipe: Substitute baking powder for baking soda.

-Removing the baking powder from the recipe (and adding an extra half-teaspoon of baking soda) creates a soft, cakelike cookie.
+Removing the baking soda from the recipe (and adding an extra half-teaspoon of baking powder) creates a soft, cakelike cookie.

 - How to modify the recipe: Omit brown sugar and increase granulated sugar to 1-1/2 cups.